Fat-tailed gerbil: Behavior

+Wild fat-tailed gerbils are solitary animals, and sometimes live in colonies.
+In the wild, fat-tailed gerbils become active at dusk and this is the same in captivity - although they can sometimes appear to be diurnal.
 When they fight, they shriek loudly and bite each other's tails.
 The mating ritual of the fat-tailed gerbil may also be confused with fighting.

 Fat-tailed gerbils, like most other rodents, have scent glands on their stomach and engage in marking their territory by stretching out and rubbing their bellies on the ground and furnishings.
-Their scent markings don't seem to be discernible to people and there is no noticeable odour from their cage unlike hamsters or mice.